-Reasons include lack of knowledge of the actual cause that is preventing you from getting relief, poor clinical reasoning and preference for successful management.
-Usually, misdiagnosis happens in cases of lower back pain, which is the most common.
+Reasons for a missed diagnosis include lack of knowledge of the actual cause that is preventing you from getting relief, poor clinical reasoning and preference for successful management.
+Usually, misdiagnoses happen in cases of chronic lower back pain, which is the most common.

-Proper recognition of the correct back pain problem can only be managed by running correct clinical procedures such as computer-aided merged movement examination, outcome measures, disability and pain examination and healthy feature of life surveys.
+Proper recognition of the correct back pain problem can only be managed by running correct clinical procedures such as computer-aided merged movement examination, outcome measures, disability and pain examination and healthy features of life surveys.
 Clinical mismanagement is also a reason for misdiagnosis.
-The results given by doctors for back pain is often wrong, which results in a tragedy for the patient.
+The results given by doctors for back pain is often wrong, which results in a negative outcome for the patient.

-If a subject does not obtain proper therapy for his continuous backaches, he will continue to live in pain throughout his life.
-He may even suffer from depression, anxiety, and frustration due to the doctor’s misdiagnosis and stating it as incurable.
+If a subject does not obtain proper therapy for their continuous back problems, they will continue to live in pain throughout their life.
+The patient may even suffer from depression, anxiety, and frustration due to the doctor’s misdiagnosis and state it as incurable.

-Medical treatments are also expensive; a man with an average salary can never afford to make regular visits to the clinic.
-Due to the mismanagement and blunders of the doctors, the person may never recover.
-The patient must get the right diagnosis as doctors should see to the proper examination of the condition and look forward to successful treatment instead of successful management.
+Medical treatments and pain medications are also expensive; a person with an average salary can never afford to make regular visits to the clinic.
+Due to the mismanagement, the person may never recover.
+The patient must get the right definite diagnosis as doctors should see to the proper examination of the condition and look forward to successful treatment instead of successful management.

 One of the most commonly undiagnosed causes of long-term or chronic back pain is that of spinal compression.
 When your spine becomes compressed, its shape becomes altered, leading to spinal structures to be pushed down, causing there to be less space for nerve roots and back discs.
 As such, when the latter two become pressed, various other issues can spring up as a result, such as disc herniation or nerve compression, the latter being mostly responsible for pain sensations.